This is a list of tools, resources, sites, and blogs related to Generative Art.

 Subblue has some very nice Pixel Bender (GPU accelerated) fractal plugins: Fractal Explorer Plugin – Mandelbrot and Julia sets, including orbit trapping, and a Mandelbulb Plugin (a possible 3D generalization of the Mandelbrot set).

 Jenn3D for visualizing Coxeter polytopes.
-Whatever that is, the images are nice.

-Live Coding
+Live and Interactive Coding

 SuperCollider – A real time audio synthesis programming language